alan-turing-institute/deepsensor/CONTRIBUTING.md

-# DeepSensor: Contributing Guidelines

-🌞🎉 Welcome to DeepSensor repository! 🎉🌞
+# Contributing to DeepSensor

 🌍💫 We're excited that you're here and want to contribute. 💫🌍

-Firstly, some background.
-The DeepSensor Python package streamlines the application of neural processes (NPs) to environmental sciences, including sensor placement, forecasting, downscaling, and satellite gap-filling.
-NPs are well-suited to environmental data: they can efficiently fuse multi-modal and multi-resolution data, handle missing observations, and capture prediction uncertainty.
-DeepSensor aims to bring this powerful modelling paradigm to practitioners by plugging together the `xarray`, `pandas`, and `neuralprocesses` packages with a user-friendly interface that enables rapid experimentation.
-Now, our developers and users form an open-source community whose vision is to accelerate the next generation of environmental ML research.
-We are eager to grow DeepSensor from a young Python package into a large and dedicated software community.
 By joining our efforts, you will be helping to push the frontiers of environmental sciences.

 We want to ensure that every user and contributor feels welcome, included and supported to participate in DeepSensor community.
 Whether you're a seasoned developer, a machine learning